Renardjojo/UnrealPlatformerBluePrint/README.md

 # UnrealPlatformerBluePrint
-Introduction to blueprint of unreal engine with simple platformer
+Introduction to blueprint of unreal engine with simple platformer.
+Project create with unreal 4.24.3.
+Command :
+- WASD to move
+- Space to jump and restart

 ## TODO list (French)
 - Camera :